philipzhux/micro-compiler/README.md

 ## How do I design the Scanner?

-The scanner is designed to recognized the tokens as per the definition of MICRO language expressed in RegEx form.
+The scanner is designed to recognized the tokens as per the definitions of MICRO language expressed in RegEx.
 Special cases include `INTLITERAL` and `ID` token, whose token texts are meaningful.
 Here instead of passing a string or a integer to yylval, I created an ad-hoc `SyntaxTreeNode` object (a self-defined class further discussed in parser and code-gen part) initialized with the string or integer and pass the pointer of the `SyntaxTreeNode` to yyval.

 For example: